pledbrook/lazybones/README.md

   project.
 This file will be displayed straight after a new project is created from the template, so it should give some information about what the template contains and how to use it
+* An optional lazybones.groovy post install script (look below for more details).
+It runs right after the template is installed and is deleted after successful completion.
 * The name of the binary must be of the form &lt;name>-template-&lt;version>.zip and should _not_ contain a parent directory.
 So a README file must be at the top level of the zip.
 * The name of the template should ideally be of the form &lt;tool/framework>-&lt;variant>, where the variant is optional.
 For example: ratpack-lite, dropwizard, grails-cqrs.

+The lazybones.groovy post install script is a generic groovy script with a few extra helper methods:

+* `ask(String message, defaultValue = null)` - asks the user a question and returns their answer, or defaultValue if no answer is provided

+* `filterFiles(String filePattern, Map substitutionVariables)` - use ant pattern matching to find files and filter their contents in place using the SimpleTemplateEngine.

+* `hasFeature(String featureName)` - checks if the script has access to a feature, `hasFeature("ask")` or `hasFeature("fileFilter")` would both return true